 # How to use Locks?

-Locks are implemented in different ways within the platform.
-In Content and Channels, multiple users can access a resource, with only one user being able to edit and save changes, while the others will only be able to see the latest saved version.
+Locks are deployed in different ways within the platform.
+In Content and Channels, multiple users can access a resource, with only one user able to edit and save those changes, while others will only see the latest version saved on the platform.

 If a second person tries to make a change, a message will appear indicating that the item already has changes and that what they are trying to modify is obsolete.

 In other sections, such as Customers and Settings, Locks will not allow users to view resources simultaneously.
 So, if an item is being edited, another user will not be able to access the work view.